 We believe that the estimates, assumptions and judgments involved in the accounting policies described below have the greatest potential impact on our financial statements because they involve the most difficult, subjective or complex judgments about the effect of matters that are inherently uncertain.
 Therefore, we consider these to be our critical accounting policies.
 Accordingly, we evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates and assumptions.
 See Note 2.
-Summary of Significant Accounting Policies, to the Notes to Consolidated Financial Statements included elsewhere in this report for information about these critical accounting policies.
+Summary of Significant Accounting Policies, to the Notes to Consolidated Financial Statements included elsewhere in this report for information about these critical accounting policies as well as a description of our other accounting policies.